history & archaeology

-Letter from the Vicar of Kirkdale, the Revd F. W. Powell, to The Secretary of the University Chest Office, University of Oxford; 14 May 1929
+The Revd F. W. Powell (Vicar of Kirkdale) to The Secretary of the University Chest Office, University of Oxford; 14 May 1929

 The whole 'vicarage' (sometimes referred to as the 'rectory') of Kirkdale - comprising the church, its advowson (the right, as Patron, to present an incumbent) and its tithable lands - was given into the ownership of The Chancellor, Masters and Scholars of the University of Oxford by Sir Henry Danvers (Lord Danby) in the mid-17th century.
 With the title to these assets came a legal obligation to contribute to the maintenance of the Chancel of the church.
 Mr Powell therefore had to gain permission from the University to make proposed alterations to the chancel of St Gregory’s Minster by panelling the wall of the sanctuary, behind the altar.
 In consultation with the donor, he commissioned the work from the firm Temple Moore & Moore, established by the distinguished ecclesiastical architect, Temple Lushington Moore (1856 – 1920).